 Apply as a parent or guardian

 If you are unable to complete the online application yourself, you can call 0300 123 5035 for assistance.

-If you are eligible, we will make a payment into your bank account within 3 working days of receiving your completed application and evidence.
+If you or the child or young person are eligible, we will make a payment into your bank account within 3 working days of receiving the completed application and evidence.

-If you didn't submit evidence as part of your application, you can send it to us separately using the test and trace payment evidence upload form.
+If you didn't submit evidence as part of the application, you can send it to us separately using the test and trace payment evidence upload form.

 Questions about the scheme